The advertising battle between Microsoft and Apple moved up a gear recently, with Redmond’s latest campaign to encourage consumers to buy Windows.

 Microsoft is a software company.
 OK, they make hardware in the form of computer peripherals and the XBOX, but they don’t make computers.
 Third-party hardware manufacturers buy and install their software and resell the result.

-Apple is a software company that, in order to sell their software, have chosen to also manufacture the supporting hardware in order to better control the user experience.
+Apple is a hardware company that, in order to sell their hardware, have chosen to also manufacture software in order to better control the user experience.

 So, from a business value communication standpoint, we have a software company basing their campaign on how cheap the third-party host hardware is.
 There is no messaging about Windows versus the Mac OS X operating system.
 It’s just a straight features vs. price comparison.
 The rationale is that it’s all about the hardware, and that the choice of OS doesn’t matter.